si-co/rwdm/ARTIFACT-EVALUATION.md

 [https://entscheidsuche.ch/](https://entscheidsuche.ch)
 to obtain an initial list of court cases in Switzerland.
 We manually prune and analyze this list as explained in Section 5.1 of the paper.
+The complete dataset,
+including our detailed manual analysis of the cases, is provided to support the conclusions presented in our results.
-The complete dataset used for our legal analysis is also provided.
-Note that the script does not return the exact list of court cases used for our analysis; see [Limitations](##limitations) for more details.
+Note that the script
+does not return the exact list of court cases used for our analysis; see [Limitations](##limitations) for more details.